VSG-EMEA/vsge-language-switcher/readme.md

 ### Available Regions and CSS Classes

-Here are the regions you can target and the corresponding CSS classes you can use:
+Here are the default regions you can target and the corresponding CSS classes you can use:

 1. **Europe**
     - `show-in--europe-europe`